-To qualify, you must have tested positive for COVID-19 recently (by antigen or PCR test); have mild to moderate symptoms that are managed without oxygen support; and fall into one of the categories below.
-Monoclonal antibody treatment is not for patients who are hospitalized.
+To qualify, you must have tested positive for COVID-19 recently (by antigen or PCR test); have mild to moderate symptoms that are managed without oxygen support; and fall into one of the high risk categories below.
+These treatments are not for patients who are hospitalized for COVID-19.

-You're eligible to be treated with the monoclonal antibodies if you have any ONE of the following:
+You're eligible if you have any ONE of the following:

 - Chronic heart disease